 To set up A/B split testing on your landing page, you must first create a landing page.
 Once your landing page is created:

-Navigate to Sites.
+Navigate to the Sites page.

 Click the Landing pages tab.

-Create from scratch - Create a totally different landing page from scratch
+Create from scratch - Create a totally different landing page from scratch.

-Copy from original landing page - Create version B from a copy of version A (great if you only wish to make small changes)
+Copy from original landing page - Create version B from a copy of version A (great if you only wish to make small changes).

-Copy from another landing page - Use another landing page you’ve already created to test against your current landing page
+Copy from another landing page - Use another landing page you’ve already created to test against your current landing page.

-Select your preferred option and click Create.
+7. Select your preferred option and click Confirm.